 Michigan Criminal Defense Attorney with Expertise in Immunity Issues

-A witness who has been granted immunity has the right to an attorney at all times upon request.
-As Michigan’s premier criminal defense law firm, LEWIS & DICKSTEIN, P.L.L.C. has decades of experience helping witnesses either be granted immunity or guiding them afterwards.
+If the testimony of a witness may be incriminating against that witness, he or she may have the right to “plead the fifth” and remain silent.
+This person would have the right to an attorney at all times upon request and can retain counsel of their choice.
+As Michigan’s premier criminal defense law firm, LEWIS & DICKSTEIN, P.L.L.C., has decades of experience helping witnesses obtain immunity and avoid criminal charges.
 LEWIS & DICKSTEIN, P.L.L.C. will work to get you the most protection allowed by law.
-At LEWIS & DICKSTEIN, P.L.L.C. we have experience in both federal and state criminal courts and can help in protecting you against the many landmines common with grants of immunity.
-Please call LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 or complete a Request for Assistance Form and one of our attorneys will contact you.
+We have experience in both federal and state criminal courts and can help in protecting you against the many landmines common with grants of immunity.
+Please call LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 or complete a Request for Assistance Form and one of our attorneys will contact you for a free consultation.